-In my November blog I described how important it is to unleash the power of innovative entrepreneurship in our digital & connected world.
+In my November blog I described how important it is to unleash the power of innovative entrepreneurship in our digital & connected world, by sharing the first set of three lessons learned from being an entrepreneur.

 - Maximises the potential of entrepreneurs to see & solve 21st century wicked problems, innovate new businesses that successfully compete, achieve exponential & sustainable growth in VUCA times.